+Max Woody was born and raised in McDowell County, and worked as a sixth generation chair maker since he was a teenager.
 Max started working with his father’s hand tools when he was about four years old.
-“I always had a knack for it,” he says.
+“I always had a knack for it,” he said.
 His father passed away when Max was only fifteen, but his grandfather, Martin Woody, was still alive and making chairs.
 Max worked at a furniture company earning sixty-five cents an hour for a year, and saved more than eight hundred dollars.
-The following year he spent most of that on tools, some of which he continues to use today, but he also uses a tool that belonged to his great-grandfather.
+The following year he spent most of that on tools, but later on he also used a tool that belonged to his great-grandfather.

 Most of the chair styles and designs that Max used were passed down through his family.
 Some of the designs were his own.
 He said his customers came from all fifty states and from all over the world.
 He remembered one man who drove several times from Ontario to pick up chairs and stools.
 For many of his old customers, the trip became almost a pilgrimage.
 He said, “It makes you feel good that people go to so much trouble for your furniture.”

 Max Woody loved his work, both for the people he would meet and for the challenge it would bring.
 He used hand tools mostly, and he did not count how many chairs he made in a year.
 “I get what I can done in a day, and that’s all I can do,” he said.
 “I work a half-day everyday—twelve hours.”
 Max taught two of his sons the tradition, and he helped teach his wife how to weave the seats for his chairs.
 Max made chairs almost exclusively, except for the occasional rolling pin he would make for young girls when they visited his shop.